pohly/syncevolution/README.rst

   In a so called local sync, SyncEvolution acts as SyncML server and client at the same time, connecting the two sides via internal message passing.
-Both sides have their own set of sources, which may use CalDAV, CardDAV or ActiveSync to access the data.
+Both sides have their own set of datastores, which may use CalDAV, CardDAV or ActiveSync to access the data.

   See `Synchronization beyond SyncML`_.